Everything you need to know...

 - an experienced student support officer network

-From 3 A levels which must including at least 40 points from either a natural science subject, such as Biology, Chemistry or Physics or a social science, either Psychology or Sociology, or equivalent BTEC National qualifications (including suitable natural or social science modules).
+From 3 A levels which must include at least 40 points from either a natural science subject, such as Biology, Chemistry or Physics or a social science, either Psychology or Sociology, or equivalent BTEC National qualifications (including suitable natural or social science modules).
 We do not accept AS levels or general studies.

 - BBB at A Level including relevant subject(s)

 - A combination of qualifications including relevant subject(s)

 - Access to HE Diploma from a QAA recognised Access to HE course in health studies, health science, nursing or another science-based course.
 Normally we require 15 credits at level 2 and 45 at level 3 of which at least 15 credits should be graded at distinction level.

 - If you are in the process of completing the FdSc Professional Practice in Health and Social Care at one of our partner colleges and are looking to progress your career as a registered professional, we would welcome an application from you.
 Please note the different application routes below:

 - Completing the level 4 Certificate of Higher Education in Professional Practice in Health and Social Care means you can apply via UCAS to be considered for entry at Year 1 of your chosen professional degree